fxnnxc/text_summarization/experiments/experiment3/README.md

 </p>

-# Experiment 3 (Text Summarization T-CVAE Annealing Schedule)
+# Text Summarization Using Latent Space in Transformer (experiment3)

 A same experiment with [experiment2](https://github.com/fxnnxc/text_summarization/tree/main/experiments/experiment2) but more stable code.